-Vehicles and equipment powered by internal combustion engines and placed in recreational vehicles can cause carbon monoxide poisoning or asphyxiation, which could result in death or seriou injury.

-The flammable liquids used to power these items.

-can cause a fire or explosion, which can result i death or serious injury.

-- not ride in the vehicle storage area when hicles are present. - Do not sleep in the vehicle storage area when vehicles are present. - (if installed) when any vehicle is present. - shutting off fuel at the tank.
+les and equipment powered by internal ustion engines and placed in recreatio les can cause carbon monoxide poisor sprivation, which could result in death of seriou has a series of the series of the series of the an cause a fire of explosion, which can result in each or serious inity.
+Do not ride in the vehicle storage area when vehicles are present.
+Do not skeep in the vehicle storage area when to be a series of the series of the series of the close doors and windows in which of separation (if installed) when any vehicle is present.
+Do not series and windows in which of separation (if installed) when any vehicle is present.
+Do not series and windows in which of which as fire the vehicle.

-Do not store, transport, or dispense fuel inside - this vehicle.

-Open the windows, openings, or air ventilation - Do not operate propane appliances, pilot lights or electrical equipment when motorized vehicle are present.
+- vehicle.
+In the windows, openings, or air ventilation tems provided for venting the transportation en vehicles are present. operate propane appliances, pilot lights, rical equipment when motorized vehicles